davevanveen/davevanveen.github.io/_projects/1se.md

 </div>

 <div class="caption">
 	My move out of Austin, TX, and into the Bay Area with a London summer and solo travel in between.
-Thank you to the <a href="https://www.datascienceforsocialgood.org/">Data Science for Social Good</a> community who made this such a special chapter!
+Shoutout to the <a href="https://www.datascienceforsocialgood.org/">Data Science for Social Good</a> community who made this such a special chapter!
 </div>